steve02081504/ps12exe/README.md

 ### Parameter processing

 Compiled scripts process parameters like the original script does.
-One restriction comes from the Windows environment: for all executables all parameters have the type STRING, if there is no implicit conversion for your parameter type you have to convert explicitly in your script.
-You can even pipe content to the executable with the same restriction (all piped values have the type STRING).
+One restriction comes from the Windows environment: for all executables all parameters have the type String, if there is no implicit conversion for your parameter type you have to convert explicitly in your script.
+You can even pipe content to the executable with the same restriction (all piped values have the type String).

 ### Password security